 Ensure that the UPS weight is within the weight loading capacity range of any hoisting equipment.
-See [Table 8-3](#) for UPS weight.
+See Table.8-3 for UPS weight.

 UPS and optional cabinets can be handled by means of a fork lift or similar equipment.
+The UPS cabinet can also be moved by its castors when moving in a short distance.

-Care must be taken when handling units fitted with batteries.
+Note: Care must be taken when handling units fitted with batteries.
 Keep such moves to a minimum.

-1.4.3 Installation of Adjustable Feet
+1.4.3 Installation UPS Cabinet

-Installation diagrams in [Chapter 4 Installation drawing](#) of this manual identify the location of the holes in the base plate through which the equipment can be bolted to the floor.
-If the UPS is to be located on a raised floor, it should be mounted on a pedestal suitably designed to accept the UPS point loading.
+The cabinet standard comes with 4 wheels, except for 2-slot and 4-slot 10kVA cabinets.
+After selecting the installation position, lock the wheels.
+If the UPS is to be located on a raised floor, it should be mounted on a pedestal suitably designed to accept the UPS point loading (more than 150 kg).